kalistalks/DTI/README.md

 Serenity is an interactive light pavilion designed to transform an underutilised campus pond into a night-time gathering space.
 Using projected fish silhouettes and ambient lighting, the design drew a 33% increase in footfall to the area.
 The theme for our cohort was light — our team interpreted this through the lens of water, shadow, and movement.

 ### The Insight
 Users told us the pond was already a natural attractor during the day — people paused to watch the fish, sat nearby, lingered.
 But at night, that pull disappeared entirely.
-The fish were invisible, the area was dim, and there was nothing to draw someone off the path.\n\nThe design question became: how do you give people a reason to slow down after dark?
+The fish were invisible, the area was dim, and there was nothing to draw someone off the path.
+The design question became: how do you give people a reason to slow down after dark?

 ### The Concept
 A series of lanterns distributed along the boardwalk, each one independently aware of its surroundings.
 At rest, they pulse slowly, ambient, alive.
 Walk toward one and it responds: the closer you get, the brighter it glows.